Formula for Your Mind

 “He always lives to make intercession for them.”
 Hebrews 7:25

-First, you have to know that you know that God is good.
+First, you have to know, that you know, that God is good.
+I mean it.
+Integrated that into who you are.
 When we have that etched in our souls, we can handle any tragedy, oppression, or adverse life event that comes our way.
-Scripture shows both endurance and lament coexisting.
-God is a good God and can help us cope and relax under His wing by His providential care.
+Because we know that our God is good and works all things to His glory.
+Interestingly, scripture shows both endurance and lament coexisting.
+Knowing God is a good God can help us persevere under His wing by His providential care.

 “You keep him in perfect peace whose mind is stayed on you, because he trusts in you."
 Isaiah 26:3